JureSeselj/tasty_blog/README.md

 2. Comment on recipes and give my opinion about the posts.
 3. Delete my previous comments.
 4. Manage my profile by updating my details and user image.
+5. Share my favorites cookbooks by posting them on the Books Page.
+6. Edit my favorite cookbook posted previously.
+7. Delete my favorite cookbook posted previously
-5. Logout from the website.
+8. Logout from the website.

 * As a website superuser, I can: